2 Bedroom (Sleeps 5) Cottage in Totland Bay

 Nearby pubs include the well-known 'Highdown Inn' just below Tennysons Down & 'The Red Lion' at Freshwater.

 Cliffway & Totland Bay offer an ideal base for a restful holiday or weekend break away from it all, whatever the season, no matter the weather.
-It is an ideal place to enjoy the seaside air & an opportunity to blow away the cobwebs!to be displayed:
+It is an ideal place to enjoy the seaside air & an opportunity to blow away the cobwebs!

 Mrs C. July 2016.
 'We had an absolutely wonderful stay.
 I did write in the visitor book.
 The bungalow is a gem and you have obviously put a lot of thought into making it work so well for your guests.
 My daughter kept asking me if I could buy it off you!